Anshan: History

 The northeast of China was marked out to become a major industrial centre for the new People's Republic of China.
-Anshan was set to become a key part of this industrial development.
-The steel mills had been damaged during the wars.
-During this period, Anshan was given the same statues as provinces, although it was reversed after the period ended.
+Anshan became a key part of China's approach to "socialist industrialization" which, modeled after the Soviet approach, focused on the development of heavy industry state-owned enterprises.
+Its mining and manufacturing industries had to be rebuilt almost from scratch, however.
+During this period, Anshan was given the same status as provinces, although it was reversed after the period ended.
 In December 1948, the Anshan Iron and Steel Company—also known as Angang—was founded.
+It was a centre of industrialization as part of China's First Five-Year Plan.
 Production in the newly repaired steel plant resumed on July 9, 1949.
-The plant was expanded to become the largest steel producer in China.
-Other industries setup alongside the steel plant including mining for coal, iron and other minerals.
-This industrial wealth had an environmental cost.
-The open-hearth furnaces of the steel mill created large amounts of dust and other pollution.
-Along with its growing reputation as a major steel producer, Anshan was also gaining a reputation as a dirty town.
+The plant was the largest steel producer in China.
+Anshan developed the nickname, "Steel Metropolis".
+Other industries set up alongside the steel plant including mining for coal, iron and other minerals.